wp-plugins/nelio-featured-posts/readme.txt

 == Upgrade Notice ==

-= 1.1.3 =
+= 2.0.0 =
-Some minor improvements and added a reference to our A/B testing service.
+Use custom templates (on a per-widget basis) for rendering featured posts.